mag123c/node/doc/api/fs.md

 // Extended glob patterns
 for await (const entry of glob('test/**/*.+(spec|test).js')) console.log(entry); // Test files ending with .spec.js or .test.js
+  // Note: This also matches files like 'foo.spectest.js'

+// More precise pattern using brace expansion for await (const entry of glob('test/**/*.{spec,test}.js')) console.log(entry); // Only matches .spec.js or .test.js files

 // Excluding patterns
 for await (const entry of glob('**/*.js', { exclude: ['node_modules/**'] }))